 Personally, I believe that language exchanges are an incredibly rewarding experience.
 Not only do you get to learn English with a fluent speaker, but you get to teach them about your language and culture as well.
 For me, it adds a lot more meaning to the learning experience.
-Sites like Conversation Exchange and italki make finding a partner quick and easy.
+Sites like the two we previously mentioned, as well as other great picks like Conversation Exchange and italki make finding a partner quick and easy.

 8. Change the Language Settings on Your Devices

 A good way to pick up English is to put yourself in situations where you’re forced to use it.
 You can do this by changing the language settings on your smartphone, social media profiles and other software that you frequently use.
 This will also give you more exposure to technology English, which isn’t always translated the same as it is in your first language.

 If you decide to do this, just don’t change the language on something extremely important (like your online banking profile) unless you’re confident in your English proficiency levels!

 In fact, as seen in the following video from FluentU’s YouTube channel, changing your phone’s language to English is one of the easiest ways to immerse yourself in English at home.
 Alongside watching and listening to native English media and reading a lot, a simple setting switch like this can take your English a long way.

 Check out many more videos about learning English on FluentU’s YouTube channel.